nondescriptpointer/pinedio-lora-driver/README.md

+This is a fork of https://codeberg.org/JF002/pinedio-lora-driver Primary goal is to turn this into a library and link it with Rust.

 # PineDio LoRa drivers
 PineDio is the new LoRa-based product range at [Pine64](https://pine64.org).
 This project implements a C++ driver for the [LoRa USB adapter](https://wiki.pine64.org/wiki/Pinedio#USB_adapter) and the [Pinephone backplate](https://wiki.pine64.org/wiki/Pinedio#Pinephone_backplate).